Eager2Learn365/Eager2Learn365/README.md

-## Hi there, im Abdo - aka Eager2Learn365 and Welcome to my profile 👋
+## Hi there, my name is Abdo - aka Eager2Learn365 and Welcome to my profile 👋

 I am a passionate software developer with a knack for crafting innovative solutions that drive results.
 Recently graduated with a computer science degree and limited experience in the industry, I've had the privilege of working on a wide range of projects, from mobile apps to enterprise software, and everything in between.
 My expertise spans Python, Java, C++, F+ and I'm always looking for opportunities to learn and grow.